Space-efficient Data Structure for Next/Previous Larger/Smaller Value Queries: Data structure on arrays with no consecutive equal elements

-Note that, unlike $D$, the size of some blocks in $E$ can be arbitrarily large since some positions in $E$ do not have the corresponding positions in $B$.
-To handle this case, we classify each block of $E$ as \textit{bad block} and $\textit{good block}$ where the size of bad block is at least at $c \log n$ for some constant $c \ge 9$, whereas the size of good block is less than $c \log n$.
+To handle this case, we classify each block of $E$ as \textit{bad block} and $\textit{good block}$, where the size of bad block is at least at $c \log n$ for some constant $c \ge 9$, whereas the size of good block is less than $c \log n$.
 If the $i$-th block of $E$ is good (resp. bad), we say it as $i$-th good (resp. bad) block.
+Then, each $i$-good block of $E$ can be decoded in $O(1)$ time by accessing at most $c \log n$ consecutive bits of $E$ starting from the leftmost position of the block.

-For each $i$-th bad block of $E$, let $F_i$ be a subsequence of the $i$-th bad block, which consists of all bits at the position $j$ where $\beta^{-1}(j)$ exists.
-We store $F_i$ explicitly, which takes $\Theta(n)$ bits in total (the size of $F_i$ is at most $\log n$).
-However, we can apply the same argument used in \cite{DBLP:conf/icalp/GawrychowskiN15} to maintain $\textit{min-bad block}$ due to the fact that each position in $E$ corresponds to at least one position in either $\BP{}(\cMin{}(A))$ or $\BP{}(\cMax{}(A))$.
-The argument says that for each $i$-th bad block of $E$, one can save at least $\log n$ bits by maintaining it in a compressed form.
-Thus, we can maintain $F_i$ for all $i$-th bad blocks of $E$ without increasing the total space. \end{itemize}
+Next, for each $i$-th bad block of $E$, let $F_i$ be a subsequence of the $i$-th bad block, which consists of all bits at the position $j$ where $\gamma^{-1}(j)$ exists.
+We store $F_i$ explicitly using $\log n$ bits, which takes $\Theta(n)$ bits in total.
+However, we can apply the same argument used in \cite{DBLP:conf/icalp/GawrychowskiN15} as follows: Briefly, the argument states that any two bad blocks of $E$—one defined from $\BP{}(\cMin{}(A))$ and the other from $\BP{}(\cMax{}(A))$—can share at most $4 \log n$ bits, since each position in $E$ corresponds to at least one position in either $\BP{}(\cMin{}(A))$ or $\BP{}(\cMax{}(A))$.
+Therefore, for each $i$-th bad block of $E$ (defined from $\BP{}(\cMin{}(A))$), we can save at least $\log n$ bits by maintaining the remaining $(c - 4) \log n$ bits of $E$ as a compressed from (using Lemma~\ref{lem:rrr}), since it contains at most $\log n$ zeros.
+As a result, we can maintain $F_i$ for all $i$-th bad blocks of $E$ without increasing the total space usage. (see the proof of Theorem 1 in \cite{DBLP:conf/icalp/GawrychowskiN15} for a detailed argument). \end{itemize}